lokesh-sid/simple-trading-bot/README.md

 # Simple-trading-bot

-A Spring Boot-based automated trading bot for long positions in cryptocurrency futures markets (e.g., BTC/USDT on Binance Futures) with configurable leverage, trailing stop-loss, and optional sentiment analysis from X posts.
+A Spring Boot-based automated trading bot for long and short positions in cryptocurrency futures markets (e.g., BTC/USDT on Binance Futures) with configurable leverage, trailing stop-loss, optional sentiment analysis from X posts, and support for paper trading.
 Uses Redis caching to optimize performance.
+Built for extensibility and testability.

 ## Features

 - Agent-based architecture: Each trading bot is an agent, managed by an AgentManager for multi-bot deployments.
-- Executes long positions using technical indicators (RSI, MACD, Bollinger Bands) on daily ("1d") and weekly ("1w") timeframes.
+- Executes long and short positions using technical indicators (RSI, MACD, Bollinger Bands) on daily ("1d") and weekly ("1w") timeframes.
+- Paper trading mode: Simulate trades and margin using in-memory logic for safe testing and strategy development.
+- Extensible indicator architecture: Easily add new technical indicators via configuration or code.
+- Improved testability: All dependencies are injected for easy mocking and unit testing.
 - Configurable leverage (default 3x), adjustable via REST API.
 - Trailing stop-loss (1%) to maximize profits during uptrends.
 - Optional sentiment analysis from X posts for entry decisions.